Weekend Getaways

 Stroll the neighborhood of Le Marais.
 (Photo: Getty Images)

-Stroll around the Place des Vosges, the oldest planned square in Paris, as you make your way to the Musée Carnavalet.
-The permanent collection (which is free of charge) traces the story of the capital from prehistory to the present day through the lens of more than 3,800 works and decorative arts.
 Continue your cultural fix several blocks away at the Perrotin Gallery, one of several global outposts for the contemporary art dealer Emmanuel Perrotin, which occupies a stunning hôtel particulier at the back of a cobblestone courtyard.

-Once you’ve lingered awhile and chatted up the mixologists, take a leisurely stroll across the Place de la République and over to the Canal Saint-Martin, lined with shops, restaurants, bars and picnickers who spend hours perched by the water.
+Once you’ve lingered awhile and chatted up the mixologists, take a leisurely stroll across the Place de la République and over to the Canal Saint-Martin, lined with shops, restaurants, bars, and picnickers who spend hours perched by the water.